-Panagiotis Liargovas is the Jean Monnet Professor in European Integration and Policies at the University of the Peloponnese as well as Head of the Parliamentary Budget Office at the Hellenic Parliament.
+Panagiotis Liargovas is the Jean Monnet Professor in European Integration and Policies at the University of the Peloponnese as well as Chairman of the Board and Scientific Director of the Center of Planning and Economic Research.
+He was the Head of the Parliamentary Budget Office at the Hellenic Parliament.
 He received his BA degree from the University of Athens and his MA and PhD in Economics from Clark University, Worcester MA.